bobbbay/salo/README.md

 The experimental (and theoretically not-working) script that has more "features" - also known as customizablity.
 Do not confuse this with the resulting system - the resulting system will be the same as `semcos`.
 See [Extra](#extra) for more details.

+#### `semcos-bare`

+The theoretical script that does not build a cross-compiler, resulting in faster build time, but restricting you to target only your own CPU archictecture.

 ## Extra
 <!-- TODO: better title -->